Jaxelr/ActiveDirectory/README.md

 ## Known Challenges & Issues

-Some requests to the LDAP can be incredibly costly and take a few seconds, to mitigate this scenario an in-memory cache has been included to help with recurring requests.
+Some requests to the LDAP can be costly and take a few seconds, to mitigate this scenario an in-memory cache has been included to help with recurring requests.

 - Use https for prod usage, since the content of these operations is highly sensitive in nature.